oracle-livelabs/oci/oci-visualizer-path-analyzer/lab1/lab1.md

 ## Task 3: Create VCN (Virtual Cloud Network) #1

 We will start with a basic VCN deployment.
 One of the goals of this **livelab** is also to provide an understanding of OCI constructs needed for deploying the compute instances and troubleshooting using Network Visualizer and Path Analyzer.
 For this reason, we will not use the VCN Wizard which deploys all OCI Gateways and creates basic routing rules.
 Instead, we will manually create each artifact as needed.

+We will now create the VCN to host the connectivity for the client compute host (to be created in the next lab).

+Let's begin.

 1. On the Oracle Cloud Infrastructure Console Home page, using the Navigation menu (on top left) click **Networking** and click on **Virtual cloud networks**.